What Is the Respect for Marriage Act and Why Should Couples Care?

 It's ideal that the laws of the land reflect the overarching sentiment of the citizens who live within it—and this is not currently the case with DOMA still in place.
-While only an estimated 3.5% of adults in the United States identify as lesbian, gay, or bisexual, per the Williams Institute School of Law and approximately 17% of marriages are interracial, per Pew Research Center data, a large percent of the population believes in same-sex marriage.
-In fact, recent Gallup polls from 2021 show that as many as 70% of Americans support same-sex marriage, up from 27% back in 1996 when DOMA was passed.
+Per Pew Research Center data (based on 2019 polling), a large percentage of the population believes in same-sex marriage.
+In fact, even more recent Gallup polls from 2021 show that as many as 70% of Americans support same-sex marriage, up from 27% back in 1996 when DOMA was passed.

 It would protect human rights.

 At its very core, the RFMA is protecting fundamental human rights, Weinberg points out.
 "It's a fundamental right for people to be able to love whoever they want and marry whoever they want, and the RFMA thinks those rights are so critical that they need to be codified at the federal level," she says.
 "Being in support of this bill shows that you care about your fellow humans and have general empathy, kindness, and understanding for other people in this country—and for heterosexual couples, it makes it clear that you want everyone to be able to enjoy the rights you currently have."